bellonaut/carms-data-platform/README.md

 # CaRMS Analytics Platform

 Built by Bashir ("bellonaut") Bello.
-I love intuitive interactive maps (see https://github.com/bellonaut/health-desert-scorer so thats where the province chloropeth came from.
+I love intuitive interactive maps (see [https://bashir-healthdesert.streamlit.app](url) via [https://github.com/bellonaut/health-desert-scorer](url)) so thats where the province chloropeth came from.
 Then selfishly my little brother will be an IMG soon, so I lean towards that data prism a little more in insights. (see [docs/insights.html](docs/insights.html))

 ### What it is
 An end-to-end, production-style data platform for the public CaRMS residency program dataset.
 It ingests raw Excel/CSV extracts, shapes them into bronze -> silver -> gold tables with Dagster and Postgres (pgvector-ready), and serves both program search APIs and a province-level choropleth map via FastAPI.
 The goal is to showcase systems thinking for a junior data scientist focused on data engineering, analytics, and delivery.